stocker88/nextjswebsite/_posts/compoundinterest.md

 80% of people don’t even look at prices when they go out.

-They have no barrier check.
+Most of us have no barrier check.

-They go for whatever gives them the «easiest / quickest» form of pleasure.
+We go for whatever gives us the «easiest / quickest» form of pleasure.

 **Money has not been a thing and did not exist for over 99% of men’s existence, it came only very recently and our genes and way of thinking have not adapted yet.**